 Most of the Siddi tribal villages are economically backward and live a very simple life.
 Thier houses till date have dung flooring and have just one small bulb.
 The houses have no fans and chairs.
 The family sit on the floor and have their meals.

 The Siddi’s are poor with respect to modern day things but are very rich in soul.
 Even by just talking to a villager for a short time they will willingly accept you into their house and ask you to stay for lunch and will not let you leave their house without a cup of tea.
 Their staple diet is rice, dal and pickle and on occasions they cook chicken.

-There are no provisions for accommodation in the village of Tavargatta, so the only options that travelers have is to stay at Yellapur or get a home stay with the tribal’s.
+There are no provisions for accommodation in the village of Tavargatta, so the only options that travellers have is to stay at Yellapur or get a home stay with the tribal’s.
 The home-stays are a better options since it the best way to experience the life of the Siddi tribal’s is to live with them.

 The Siddi tribal village of Tavargatta is a beautiful place to visit for all those who are interested in tribal’s life and want to experience a bit of the African continent without having to leave main land India.
-This tribal village is surely a must visit place for a traveler but not so much of a place that a tourist will like.
+This tribal village is surely a must visit place for a traveller but not so much of a place that a tourist will like.